strmprivacy/docs/docs/02-concepts/02-data-contracts/index.md

 ## Data Contracts {#contracts}

-In order to guarantee that data that is sent to STRM Privacy adheres to the rules defined by your organization, events must conform to an *event contract*.
+In order to guarantee that data that is sent to STRM Privacy adheres to the rules defined by your organization, events must conform to a *data contract*.
 Contracts determine the behavior of validations, which fields are encrypted, and how events are tied together (hence, they get the same encryption key).